 Thus, when her older brother purchases a record for her and then inadvertently smashes it to pieces when he drunkenly fell in Central Park, it turns into a crisis in confidence for both Caulfield children.
 “If I were Holden,” admitted one boy after he read about the record-smashing incident, “I would have probably thrown the broken pieces away.
 Most anyone would.”

-After twenty years of looking at life through the extraordinary lens of Holden Caulfield, I have not only come to understand him, but I now realize that “the chimes of freedom” toll for everyone.
-Like my literary friend, Holden Caulfield, I now know that while we are all deeply flawed, there is so much to cherish in most people if you give them a chance.
-As one sage student wrote to conclude the unit: “It’s uplifting to realize that if you stumble in life, there will probably be someone there to pick you up as you would for them.
+After more than two decades of looking at life through the extraordinary lens of Holden, I have not only come to understand him, but I now realize that “the chimes of freedom” toll for everyone.
+Like my literary friend, young Caulfield, I now know that while we are all deeply flawed, there is so much to cherish in most people if you give them a chance.
+As one adroit student wrote to conclude the unit: “It’s uplifting to realize that if you stumble in life, there will probably be someone there to pick you up as you would for them.
 Maybe we’re really ‘catchers in the rye’ for one another.”

-After all, in a life that often disappoints, love is what defines us, gives us meaning, and motivates us through the good times and the bad.
+Ultimately, in a life that often disappoints, love is what defines us, gives us meaning, and motivates us through the good times and the bad.
 Love is our one constant.
-Love is our fixed star.
+Love is our North Star.